glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/02-distributed-systems-model/distributed-systems-model.md

 - **Phase 2 - Accept (2a), Accepted (2b)** : (2a): If the proposer receives promises from a majority of acceptors, it can proceed to the accept phase.
 The proposer sends an accept request to the same set of acceptors, including the proposal number and the value it wants to propose.
 If an acceptor receives an accept request and has not promised to ignore requests with lower proposal numbers (a node should promise in phase 1b), it accepts the proposal and broadcasts its acceptance to all nodes.

   (2b): Once the proposer receives acceptances from a majority of acceptors, the consensus is achieved, and the value is considered agreed upon.

+Paxos can be designed synchronously with fixed voting time or asynchronously.
+Both approach tolerate potential node failures or message delays.

 ##### Leader Election